baoagent/baoagent-voice-server/README.md

 ```

 This will:
-- Check if the server is running
+- Check if the Ollama server is running
-- Test the chat completion endpoint
+- Test the generate endpoint
 - Verify API responses

 ## Directory Structure